 Schedules include lots of opportunities for teaching, meditation, yoga, relaxation, team bonding, Q&As, and healthy delicious food.
 Firstly, retreats away from the office let our bodies and mind unwind.
 Secondly, they allow us to heal on deep and profound levels.
 Thirdly, they can really boost our meditation practice and speed up our results.

 4. What to Expect From Corporate Meditation Classes

 Daily, weekly, or bi-weekly meditation classes are great ways for the whole office to get really committed to their daily meditation practice.

 As the great meditation teacher Goenka said, “Continuity is the key to success.”

 Classes are typically 30 minutes or an hour long in the morning, afternoon, or both.
 While some offices prefer them during lunch hour.

-Classes consist of brief instruction followed by a 20 minute meditation.
-Also, the classes conclude with a brief lesson in mindfulness or inspirational, uplifting story.
+Classes consist of brief instruction followed by a 20-minute meditation.
+Also, the classes conclude with a brief lesson in mindfulness or an inspirational, uplifting story.